DukeEngage-New Orleans Overview

 - Child Advocacy Center (policy & advocacy leadership) – child abuse policy research and developing educational materials

-Students volunteer 35-40 hours a week, depending on the needs of their community partner.
-Typical hours are Monday-Friday 8am-5pm, although schedules vary slightly among placement sites.
+Students volunteer approximately 40 hours a week, M-F, depending on the needs of their community partner.
+Typical hours are Monday-Friday 8am-5pm although schedules vary slightly among placement sites.
 Some placement sites will consist primarily of office-based work, while others will require working hands-on with the population served by the organization.
 They may also call for off-site community outreach or fieldwork.
 Some placements occasionally involve evening or weekend commitments.

-Coursework: Academic coursework or interest in public policy, health care, economics, sociology, American history or race relations is encouraged but not required.
+Coursework Requirements: Academic coursework or interest in public policy, health care, economics, sociology, American history, or race relations is encouraged but not required.

-- Motivation and professionalism (Students will become fully immersed into organizational culture and community.)
+- Motivation and professionalism (Students will become fully immersed in organizational culture and community.)

 - Empathy and cultural sensitivity (Students may interact with diverse populations.)